enterspeedhq/enterspeed-docs/docs/reference/fields.md

 For example, having a _product_ and _category_ source entity type.
 When you ingest a _product_, the list of products should be updated in the generated category view and include the changes.
-Consider the following examples where the ingest of _product_ will both generate a new view for the product _and_ trigger the process of the category schema to generate a new category view including the updated product:
+Consider the following examples where the ingest of _product_ will both generate a new view for the product _and_ trigger the process of the category schema to generate a new category view, including the updated product:

 :::tip
 If you want to trigger actions across schemas, you must specify the source.
 The value of `source` is the alias of the destination source group.